 THE FIX (and update!)

-You can either follow this simple guide in the video below – or/and see the instructions underneath.
+You can either follow this simple guide :-

 - If you haven’t already then EXIT EMULATIONSTATION (Press start and choose QUIT)